Aaron Hernandez: Death

 Maurkice Pouncey and Mike Pouncey, friends and teammates of Hernandez from the Florida Gators, posted tributes to Hernandez on Instagram following his death.
 Snoop Dogg posted that he was saddened by Hernandez's death on his social media accounts.
 Jesse Jackson tweeted "Pray for the soul and family of Aaron Hernandez" after it was announced Hernandez committed suicide.
 Xavier Nixon, Hernandez's teammate from the Florida Gators, tweeted, "I don't care what anyone says.
 That was the homie.
 And no one deserves to go out like that."
 Deonte Thompson, Hernandez's teammate from the Florida Gators, said in a brief phone interview, "I never thought he'd do that to himself.
 It's all new to me."
 Thompson called Hernandez "my guy" while testifying at his double murder trial a month before his suicide.

 Former professional football player and sports analyst Shannon Sharpe reflected on Hernandez's downfall, "Once you reach a certain level, once you reach a professional athlete status, a lot of guys leave that life behind; Aaron Hernandez could not.
 He could not.
 He was not a studio gangster.
 He was a for-real gang member, and that was a part of him.
 That was equally as important to him as playing in the National Football League for the New England Patriots."
-Donte Stallworth, Hernandez's teammate from the New England Patriots, quoted a photo of Hernandez's fiancée Shayanna Jenkins and their daughter Avielle sitting in the courtroom during his double murder trial a few days before his suicide and tweeted, "While many are ecstatic about Aaron taking his life, let's not forget about this sweet little 4 year old baby who has to grow up with this."
+Donté Stallworth, Hernandez's teammate from the New England Patriots, quoted a photo of Hernandez's fiancée Shayanna Jenkins and their daughter Avielle sitting in the courtroom during his double murder trial a few days before his suicide and tweeted, "While many are ecstatic about Aaron taking his life, let's not forget about this sweet little 4 year old baby who has to grow up with this."
 Urban Meyer, former head coach of the Florida Gators, later said of Hernandez's suicide in an interview with 48 Hours, "I was crushed.
 I was devastated.
 I couldn't imagine the kid that I knew doin' this."

 Hernandez was featured in an "In Memoriam" video that paid tribute to NFL players who died in the last year at the U.S. Bank Stadium ahead of Super Bowl LII, surprising reporters in the audience.